Clear and Wesen Danger: Plot

 Opening quote: "Cherish those who seek the truth but beware of those who find it."

 Beau Childs (Gary Kraus), CEO of a company named C&E, finds that the company has too much money gone and informs clerk Paul Wemlinger (Jonathan Slavin) of the issue.
-Before Childs informs the police, Wemlinger woges into a Gila-like Wesen and kills him before calling the police to report the incident as a troubled witness.
+Before Childs can inform the police, Wemlinger woges into a Gila-like Wesen and kills him before calling the police himself to report the incident as a troubled witness.

 In the hospital, Nick (David Giuntoli) informs Monroe (Silas Weir Mitchell), Hank (Russell Hornsby), Wu (Reggie Lee) and Rosalee (Bree Turner) of Chavez's death and they go to the warehouse to inspect the area.
-They arrive at the warehouse but find that the bodies are gone and the claw mark is cleaned.
+They arrive at the warehouse but find that the crime scene is cleaned.
 They leave the area, unaware that Meisner (Damien Puckler) is watching over them.
 Returning to the hospital, Nick tells Adalind (Claire Coffee) that she and Kelly will have to go to his house while he looks for a safe place for them.

-In the precinct, Hank is told by Renard (Sasha Roiz) that he was assigned a new partner, Officer Pogue (Joseph Bertot) while Nick is suspended and are assigned to investigate Childs' murder.
-Hank and Pogue interrogate Wemlinger, who claims that two men entered and killed him and after calling the police, he called Childs' assistant, Betty Frame (Susan Ruttan).
-While questioning Betty, Wu tells Hank that only Betty and the police were the ones who entered the office in that time and finding that Wemlinger was with Childs, they deduce that he might be a Wesen.
-Wu then runs a test of prints and finds that Wemlinger’s real name is Simon Kincaid and is wanted for embezzlement.
+In the precinct, Hank is told by Renard (Sasha Roiz) that he was assigned a new partner, Officer Pogue (Joseph Bertot) while Nick is suspended.
+They are assigned to investigate Childs' murder.
+Hank and Pogue interrogate Wemlinger, who claims that two men entered and killed Childs, and that after calling the police, he called Childs' assistant, Betty Frame (Susan Ruttan).
+While questioning Betty, Wu tells Hank that only Betty and the police were the ones who entered the office at that time and finding that Wemlinger was with Childs, they deduce that he might be a Wesen.
+Wu then runs a test of prints and finds that Wemlinger's real name is Simon Kincaid and he is wanted for embezzlement.